IliaAnastassov/TaskCreator/README.md

-# TicketCreator
+# TaskCreator
-A simple desktop app for creating local mantis ticket folder
+A simple desktop app for creating local task folder